chandanvars/jmeter-mcp-server/README.md

 **🎯 Made with ❤️ for the testing community by [Chandan Varshney](https://github.com/chandanvars)**

-*Transform your testing workflow with AI-powered JMeter generation!*
+*Transform your testing workflow with automated JMeter generation!*

 **Parameters:**
 - `testName` (string): Name of the test plan